Algorithmic canonical stratifications of simplicial complexes: Introduction

 The problem of algorithmic determination of the canonical stratification was first studied in \cite{NandaStrat} in the context of regular CW complexes, and subsequently in \cite{BrownWang} in the more general context of posets.\footnote{As discussed in their paper, \cite{BrownWang} works with a slightly different notion of stratification: also see \ref{shriekVsStar}.} Our work continues this line of investigation and culminates in an algorithm (Algorithm \ref{algorithm} and \S \ref{sec:st-alg}) that differs in a few key respects from this existing work.
 Specifically:

 \begin{itemize} \item Previous algorithms such as \cite[\S 6.2]{NandaStrat} proceed by checking that various maps in the face poset of a regular CW complex induce quasi-isomorphisms on local (co)homology.
-In contrast, we prove that for the purposes of the canonical stratification of a simplicial complex, computing maps to be quasi-isomorphisms is superfluous; instead, it suffices to compute the small links (Def.~\ref{dfn:link}) of individual simplices to be stable spheres of the appropriate dimension (the aforementioned Prop.~\ref{prp:extendingLocalConstancy}). \item We also prove that the small links are constrained by Poincar\'{e} duality (Rm. \ref{rem:reduceComputationPoincareDuality}), which further reduces the amount of necessary computation.\footnote{For our proofs of these two results, we make use of the combinatorial properties of abstract simplicial complexes and their posets of simplices, though we believe that they more generally extend to face posets of regular CW complexes.} \item In particular, for simplicial complexes of dimension $\leq 3$, our algorithm entirely avoids any linear algebraic computation of homology groups (\S \ref{sec:3d-alg}). \end{itemize}
+In contrast, we prove that for the purposes of the canonical stratification of a simplicial complex, computing maps to be quasi-isomorphisms is superfluous; instead, it suffices to compute the small links (Definition \ref{dfn:link}) of individual simplices to be stable spheres of the appropriate dimension (the aforementioned Proposition \ref{prp:extendingLocalConstancy}). \item We also prove that the small links are constrained by Poincar\'{e} duality (Remark \ref{rem:reduceComputationPoincareDuality}), which further reduces the amount of necessary computation.\footnote{For our proofs of these two results, we make use of the combinatorial properties of abstract simplicial complexes and their posets of simplices, though we believe that they more generally extend to face posets of regular CW complexes.} \item In particular, for simplicial complexes of dimension $\leq 3$, our algorithm entirely avoids any linear algebraic computation of homology groups (\S \ref{sec:3d-alg}). \end{itemize}

-Along the way, we prove a few results that may be of independent interest, most notably a higher categorical descent result (Thm.~\ref{thm:MayerVietoris}) and a result on links (Thm.~\ref{thm:shiftingLink}) that may be new in the infinite case.
+Along the way, we prove a few results that may be of independent interest, most notably a higher categorical descent result (Theorem \ref{thm:MayerVietoris}) and a result on links (Theorem \ref{thm:shiftingLink}) that may be new in the infinite case.